Simobr312/lpl_project/readme.md

 - /src: Contains the source code of the language implementation.
     - /parser.py: Code for parsing the DSL syntax.
     - /main.py: Main interpreter and semantic analysis.
     - /visualization : Code related to 3D visualization.
+        -/frontend: Frontend code for visualization using Three.js.
+        -server.py: Backend server to serve the visualization.
-- /tests: Contains test cases for the language features and operations.
+- /examples: Contains code examples demonstrating the language features.
 - /readme.md: This readme file.
 - /docs: Documentation for the language.
     - /mathematics.md: Mathematical definitions and concepts.
     - /semantics.md: Denotational semantics of the language.
 ```

-The project will use the following libraries:
+The project will is using the following libraries:
+In Python
 - lark-parser: For parsing the DSL syntax.
+In JavaScript
+- Three.js: For 3d rendering of the simplicial complexes

 ## Syntax analysis
 The parser is implemented using lark parsing library.